dylanzhanggg/dylanzhanggg.github.io/_pages/about.md

   - /about.html
 ---

-Step into my virtual realm!
-I'm Delin (pronounced like Dylan), an enthusiastic Ph.D. candidate in USC's Aerospace & Mechanical Engineering Department.
-With a strong foundation in solid mechanics, I'm delving deep into the fascinating worlds of the finite element method, phase field modeling, crystallographic theory, and structural failure analysis.
+Welcome to my website!
+I'm Delin (pronounced like Dylan), an enthusiastic Ph.D. candidate at [Department of Aerospace & Mechanical Engineering](https://ame.usc.edu/), [University of Southern California](https://www.usc.edu/).
+With a strong foundation in solid mechanics, I'm delving deep into finite element methods, phase field modeling, crystallographic theory, and structural failure analysis.

 But that's just the tip of the iceberg!
 My academic journey also ventures into the electrifying domain of high-performance simulations in Computer Science, where I've mastered the arts of machine learning and the exciting world of web crawling.
 Fasten your seatbelt and explore my profile to discover more about my academic odyssey and the thrilling research I'm immersed in!